Newbury Comics

-Newbury Comics is an American comic book and music retailer based in New England.
-Newbury Comics began as a comic book vendor on Newbury Street in Boston.
+Newbury Comics is an American entertainment retailer based in the northeastern United States.
+It began as a comic book vendor on Newbury Street in Boston, but later expanded to include music, movies, fashion, and other pop culture items.
 The company was founded in 1978 by Massachusetts Institute of Technology students John Brusger and Mike Dreese.
 Dreese also published Boston Rock, a music tabloid which was active from 1980 to 1987 that focused on punk, new wave and indie bands.

-There are now 31 stores in six states: four in New Hampshire, two in Rhode Island, one in Maine, two in Connecticut, and sixteen in Massachusetts.
-On August 20, 2016, Newbury Comics opened its first store outside of New England at the Roosevelt Field Mall in Garden City, New York.
-This location quickly became the #1 performing store in the chain.
-Since its opening, five additional locations have been opened in New York bringing its total to six.
+The company currently has 29 stores open across six states: 12 in Massachusetts, eight in New York, four in New Hampshire, two in Connecticut, two in Rhode Island, and one in Maine.
+Newbury Comics' first location to be opened outside of New England was at the Roosevelt Field Mall in Garden City, New York, in 2016.

-Since the late 1980s Newbury Comics has been a vendor of new and used CDs, LPs, singles, and DVDs, and other pop culture–related goods, including comics, manga, posters, T-shirts, trading cards, action figures, buttons, sports merchandise, jewelry, cosmetics, novelties and more.

 The chain also had a sister store called Hootenanny which mostly sold punk-style clothing, located one floor below the Newbury Comics in Harvard Square.
 Hootenanny closed in May 2012, while the flagship Newbury Comics banner was altering its product mix to include more fashion.
 Newbury Comics stores are gradually shifting from strip centers to mall locations.